NYCPlanning/edm-data-operations/README.md

 # edm-data-operations
 A centralized repo to handle data update/publishing between Labs and EDM.
-Note that we are checking (diffing) daily for any file difference, and all datasets pending updates will have a issue created automatically to facilitate and record the update process
+Note that we are checking (diffing) daily for any file difference, and all datasets pending updates will have a issue created automatically to facilitate and record the update process.

 # CLI Instructions
 ```bash